RENCI-NRIG/CICI-SAFE/readme.md

         safeserver:      Ip address of safe server
         serverinslice:   Whether safe server and plexus controller is in the exogeni slice
         plexusserver:    IP address of plexus server
+        sdnapp           SDN controller
+                         "rest_router": extended rest_router module that route traffic based on destination/prefix pair "rest_mirror": rest_router_mirror and rest_qos module that supports QoS and traffic mirroring in addition to rest_router
+                         "rest_ingress": ingress_router and rest_qos module that supports secure ingress filtering in addition to rest_mirror

 Generally, you need to change the above configuration fields, and leave the rest alone.